- UCAS Code

-Come to Falmouth to learn how to create and develop your own theatre company.
-This new and exciting course is for imaginative artists, actors, performers and theatre makers who are interested in creating new and original work for the theatre and other spaces.
+Training – Thinking – Making.
+Learn how to create your own performance work and develop your own theatre company.
+This new and inspirational course is for imaginative artists, actors, performers and theatre-makers who are interested in developing the skills to create original and enthralling work for the theatre and other spaces.

 You'll gain a thorough grounding in practical performance skills and production contexts whilst developing your own personal specialisations, collaborations and companies.
 You'll be taught by some of the world's most celebrated theatre companies and makers, enabling awareness and confidence within a broad range of performance contexts and opportunities.
-Our aim is to produce the total theatre-maker: the thinking, skilled, creative maker who can frame, manage, produce and professionally facilitate their practice.
+Our aim is to produce the total theatre-maker: the thinking, skilled, creative practitioner who can frame, manage, produce and professionally facilitate their own work.